History of The Million Dollar Cowboy BarDecember 17, 2020

 Once renovations were complete, the Cowboy Bar hosted a Grand Re-Opening celebration on May 24th, 2018.
 There were town council meetings to seek permission to fire up the rotating cowboy sign, banned from turning in 1972.
 The request was approved and when the switch was thrown for the "Grand Re-Opening" over 300 people jammed the streets to count down and toast the event.

 Today, the Cowboy Bar is continuing to grow and earn it's title as one of the best live music entertainment venues.
-Just in the past 2 years, the Cowboy has welcomed Jo Dee Messina, The Bellamy Brothers, Midland, Asleep at the Wheel, Moe Bandy, Toby Keith, Lee Roy Parnell, Diamond Rio, Runaway June, The Oak Ridge Boys and Hank Williams, Jr. to perform on their stage.
+Since 2018, the Cowboy has welcomed Jo Dee Messina, The Bellamy Brothers, Midland, Asleep at the Wheel, Moe Bandy, Toby Keith, Lee Roy Parnell, Diamond Rio, Runaway June, The Oak Ridge Boys, Hank Williams, Jr. and Randy Owen to perform on their stage.
 In addition, to starting a Country Music Festival, The Million Dollar Music Fest.

-A lot has changed over the years but 1 thing has remained the same- our commitment to the community.
+A lot has changed over the years but one thing has remained the same- our commitment to the community.
 We look forward to the next 100 years with you all!

 (Taken from The Million Dollar Cowboy Bar: Jackson Hole Icon, National Treasure, written by Charles Craighead.
 This book is available in the Cowboy Bar Gift Shop.)